How to Detox your LiverJul 08, 2022

 Dr. Ameet: Thanks, Trudy.
 It's definitely a core fundamental organ that needs to be treated for any disease especially [no audio 15:29]

 Trudy: Now I want to just talk about lactate in the liver, so this is lactate in the liver, and not a lot of people talk about it but there is a direct correlation with high levels of lactate and increased anxiety.
-So let's talk about that a little bit.
+So let's talk about that a little bit and if you have any suggestion about herbs for anxiety and depression.

 Dr. Ameet: Great.
 Lactate now is basically lactic acid, it is produced when your body is producing energy with less amounts of oxygen.
 Now lactate is processed by your liver and converted back to glucose.
 So if your liver is sluggish, it's not working well, the conversion of lactate doesn't happen so well and high levels of lactate are related to a lot of diseases including anxiety, Trudy.